-III.
-Costs of Control
+V. Costs of Control

 In recent years, various US federal agencies have developed estimated costs of mercury controls.
 These costs have ranged from a high of about \$10 billion nationally to a low of \$1.7 billion.
 The lower estimate, by EPA, was for a reduction of 65% in power sector emissions and was projected to be achieved through a combination of technology and policy: carbon injection with spray cooling and fabric filters and a cap-and-trade mechanism.
-Peer-reviewed studies have found that the health benefits of reducing mercury emissions far exceed the costs.
+Peer-reviewed studies have found that the health benefits of reducing mercury emissions far exceed the costs.5

 The 2000 EPA Notice of Regulatory Finding also determined that the use of a multi-pollutant strategy would reduce costs significantly.
-That is, through the installation and use of controls for other pollutants, such as $SO_X$ and $NO_X$ , that mercury would also be reduced, thus further reducing the unit costs of mercury control.
+That is, through the installation and use of controls for other pollutants, such as SO_X and NO_X , that mercury would also be reduced, thus further reducing the unit costs of mercury control.

-IV.
+VI.
 Technologies and Mechanisms of Control

-The 2000 EPA Notice of Regulatory Finding determined the use of oxidizing agents or sorbents injected into the gas stream would be effective in reducing mercury emissions.
-More recently, the Northeast States for Coordinated Air Use Management (NESCAUM), a coalition of eight northeast states that work together on air pollution issues of mutual concern, determined that power plant mercury emissions could be reduced 90%-i.e., from 48 tons/year to 7 tons/yr-with existing technology, including activated carbon injection.
+The 2000 EPA Notice of Regulatory Finding determined the use of oxidizing agents or sorbents (substances that bind to mercury when injected into a plant's gas exhaust stream) would be effective in reducing mercury emissions.
+More recently, the Northeast States for Coordinated Air Use Management (NESCAUM), a coalition of eight northeast states that work together on air pollution issues of mutual concern, determined that power plant mercury emissions could be reduced 90%-i.e., from 48 tons/year to 7 tons/yr-with existing technology, including activated carbon injection (ACI).6